Jonas-Ste/GAD_MBA_FC/README.md

 This folder contains two csv-files.
 One provides the (anonymized) demographical and clinical information of the 55 subjects from the analyzed study sample.
 The second one contains the correlation coefficients for all ROIs analyzed for each subject individually.

 ## 01_demographics_and_headmotion
-The script "compare_groups.R" produces the demographical table describing the study sample.
+The script "compare_groups.R" produces the demographical table describing the study sample (Table 2 of the manuscript).
 Further it contains information on average headmotion as evaluated during first-level preprocessing.

 ## 02_MBA_analysis
 This folder contains all files necessary to re-run the Bayesian multilevel model.
 Please note that an up-to-date installation of AFNI is needed in order for the scripts to run.